 Most brands of cat water fountains include the carbon filters and the manufacturer recommends replacing them about every two to four weeks.
 ThirstyCats does not include a carbon filter because many people use spring or purified water and don’t need the carbon, which adds to the cost of the fountain.
 The carbon filters ThirstyCats offers for those who wish, cost about three times more than most brands and last eight to ten times longer.
 They also contain a higher grade of carbon – pelleted, high density, phosphorus-free.

 But the question that sparked this post is about filter-less cat water fountains.
 All cat fountains will run without the filters.
 They do not assist in the mechanics of running the fountains.
-However, if the fountain has a lot of nooks and crevices and complicated construction or a lot of plastic parts you will definitely want some sort of filtration else the fountains will become filled with slime and other undesirable materials difficult to clean from the fountain.
+However, if the fountain has a lot of nooks and crevices in which debris can collect will definitely want some sort of filtration else the fountains will become filled with slime and other undesirable materials difficult to clean from the fountain.

 A Thirstycat fountain is simply designed, has no nooks and crevices and is easy to clean and runs perfectly without either the sponge (foam) filter or the carbon filter.
 Not using the foam simply means you need to clean inside the pump every couple of weeks instead of every couple of months, and in any case, it is included with every fountain.
 If you don’t want to use it, you don’t need to.
 And as said, you may or not need the carbon filter.
 If you have a lot of chlorine or other taste-affecting minerals in your water or if your cat is frequently bringing food or other organic matter into the fountain you will probably want it.